Types of Market Orders

 Stop orders are not guaranteed and only become effective once the trade has entered the market, which can be executed at an undesirable time or price.

-For example, if Apple is trading at $100 and you place a sell stop order for $99, your sale will be executed once its share price reaches $99 – assuming somebody is willing to buy at this level.
+For example, if Apple trades at $100 and you place a sell-stop order for $99, your sale will be executed once its share price reaches $99 – assuming somebody is willing to buy at this level.

 Market-on-close (MOC)

 A market-on-close (MOC) order is an entry or exit order to be executed at the market close.
-MOC orders do not guarantee liquidity and can fill at any price level, including outside the closing range, the inside quote, the bid or offer, or way worse.
+MOC orders do not guarantee liquidity and can be filled at any price level, including outside the closing range, the inside quote, the bid or offer, or even worse.

 Market-on-open (MOO)